otimizai-tech/Vectorhub-client/README.md

 ## Troubleshooting

 - **Port Conflicts**: If you encounter port conflicts, make sure that the ports specified in your `.env` file are not being used by other services on your machine.
-- **Image Not Found**: If Docker Compose fails to find the image, ensure that you have successfully loaded the `vectorhub.tar` file as described in Step 2.
+- **Image Not Found**: If Docker Compose fails to find the image, ensure that you have successfully downloaded and loaded the `vectorhub.tar` file as described in Steps 2 and 3.

 ---